 Talented salespeople are highly valuable resources for your company, and you want to ensure that every hour they spend is applied in the most impactful way possible.
 A strong sales enablement strategy sets your sales people up to consistently sell more effectively.

-In our on engineers’ buying behavior, we’ve found that 77% of technical prospects begin their buyers journey by conducting research before they engage with sales, so it is highly critical that marketing and sales work as a team.
+In our State of Marketing to Engineers research, we’ve found that 77% of technical prospects begin their buyers journey by conducting research before they engage with sales, so it is highly critical that marketing and sales work as a team.

 Sounds easy, right?

 n our Sales Enablement Workshop, TREW Marketing takes a multi-faceted approach with our clients to build their sales enablement strategy, including information, processes, content, tools, and teamwork.
 Key participants typically include company leadership, sales leadership, and marketing leadership.
 Depending upon the company size, inside and field sales may also be included.

 What is Sales Enablement?

 Sales enablement is a strategy across process, resources and technology that improves the productivity and performance of sales’ ability to advance leads through the sales pipeline.

 WHO IS RESPONSIBLE FOR SALES ENABLEMENT?

 Sometimes sales enablement is a formal function owned by a dedicated team or individual that can live within sales, marketing or product management.
 More often than not, it’s something that is done rather ad hoc per request instead of being handled strategically.